Migration, Modernization, and Security in 2021

 Of course, while more user freedom brings huge advantages to IT, it does come paired with other challenges.
 Fortunately, ShareGate’s tools are designed to help IT professionals manage those challenges without hindering productivity:

-Our best-in-class migration and content management tool, ShareGate Desktop, makes migrating to SharePoint or Microsoft 365 quick and easy.
-Powering your process beyond your initial migration, ShareGate Desktop includes the tools needed to effortlessly manage and restructure SharePoint and Microsoft Teams content, streamline administrative tasks, and secure sensitive data with built-in and custom reports.
+Our best-in-class migration and content management tool, ShareGate, makes migrating to SharePoint or Microsoft 365 quick and easy.
+Powering your process beyond your initial migration, ShareGate includes the tools needed to effortlessly manage and restructure SharePoint and Microsoft Teams content, streamline administrative tasks, and secure sensitive data with built-in and custom reports.

-Likewise, when you’re working with Microsoft Teams and Microsoft 365 groups, ShareGate Apricot—our automated management and governance platform—helps you guide users towards productive and secure collaboration.
-With ShareGate Apricot, you gain full visibility over each team throughout its lifecycle and can set policies to protect your organization’s data while keeping all your teams organized.
+Likewise, when you’re working with Microsoft Teams and Microsoft 365 groups, ShareGate—our automated management and governance platform—helps you guide users towards productive and secure collaboration.
+With ShareGate, you gain full visibility over each team throughout its lifecycle and can set policies to protect your organization’s data while keeping all your teams organized.
 Collaborate with owners to understand each team’s purpose and level of sensitivity—without the need for provisioning forms, Azure AD Premium, or PowerShell.

 As new ways of work continue to evolve rapidly, we believe IT needs to move toward decentralization and more self-service.
 ShareGate wants to help you get there.
 Learn more about our award-winning products and how they can help you leverage the full potential of Microsoft 365 to achieve a productive, scalable, and secure workplace.
 Start your free trial today.